 Gadget insurance covers the cost of repairing or replacing your gadgets if they are damaged or stolen.

 You can get cover for your:

 You can buy gadget insurance to cover one item, like your smartphone, or you can get a policy that covers all your portable devices.
-Most policies have a single item limit, which means they will not pay more than this for one gadget, for example £1,500.
+Most policies have a single item limit, which means they will not pay more than a certain sum for one gadget, for example £1,500.

 Could you afford to replace your gadgets if they were damaged or lost?

 Are your gadgets already covered elsewhere, e.g. your home insurance?

 Gadget insurance can give you peace of mind if you are accident prone or use your gadgets on the move, and you can get it for a few pounds a month.

 This varies between insurers, but you can usually cover the following: